 Do not show group foreign source losses generated by the consolidated group at item 5.
-See 4 Group foreign source losses carried forward to later income years.
+See 4 Group foreign source losses carried forward to later income years on the previous page.

 Show at E, F, G and H the amounts of transferred foreign source losses, if any, relating to each of the four classes of income that are available to be carried forward to later income years.